 Idea 19: Beef Up the Texture

 Add texture for visual interest.
-Suede, leather, and metal objects will add punch to your teen son’s bedroom.
+Suede, leather, and metal objects will add punch to the bedroom of your teen son.

 Your teen will appreciate having softer, comfortable materials on his bedding that feel plush but not frilly.
 If he spends a ton of time in his room, he’ll like feeling like a king in his little castle.